1960 BASEBALL CARDS LOT

 In 1960, seven different card manufacturers issued complete baseball sets – Topps, Fleer, Post, Leaf, Baker, Batter-Up, and Fox.
 Topps dominated distribution as the exclusive licensed MLB partner, overshadowing the smaller competitor brands.
 Their design transitioned from the rounded-corner style of the late 1950s to a harder-edged, boxier look.
 Roster inclusions leaned heavily towards American League players due to Topps’ photo source arrangement.

-Read also: 64 TOPPS BASEBALL GIANT CARDS
+Read also: PRICE GUIDE FOR 1987 TOPPS BASEBALL CARDS

 Fleer produced their initial baseball set with an all-black-and-white photographic approach.
 Featuring many NL stars excluded by Topps, Fleer cards quickly became desirables for completionists.
 Post, Leaf, Baker, and Batter-Up issued regional offerings focusing on Eastern teams.
 Fox ran generic baseball players without headshots in the mold of their football issues.